CBergane/Battleship/README.md

 ### Heruko

 I used Heruko to deploy my application.
-1. Push the project to GitHub using vs-code, make sure you have pushed the final version.
+1. Push the project to GitHub using vs-code, and make sure you have pushed the final version.
 2. On Heruko sign up for a free account or sign in with an existing one.
 3. Select new in the top right corner.
 From the menu chose "Create new app".
 4. Choose a unique name for the app and the correct region that you are in.
 For me it is Europe.